sndean/k-project-euler/README.md

 ***

-Solutions *and explanations* to the first 50 Project Euler problems in K (Kona (a K3/K4 dialect), and the K6 dialect and K4 whenever I can).
+Solutions *and explanations* to the first 50 Project Euler problems in K (Kona [a K3/K4 dialect], and the K6 dialect, K4 and K7, whenever I can.)

 #### Kona